 We are following the guidelines from Governor Inslee’s office, King County Board of Health, Department of Children, Youth, and Families, and the Office of Superintendent of Public Instruction.
 Public Health Guidance for Childcare under which our Clubs fall.

-We previously instituted additional sanitation and cleaning procedures to address the emerging concern.
-We are also conducting health screenings for everyone entering our Clubs that include:
+We instituted additional sanitation and cleaning procedures to address the concern, and are conducting health screenings for everyone entering our Clubs that include:

 - Temperatures are taken before entry; if it is over 100 degrees, staff or youth will be sent home and encouraged to contact their primary care provider.

 - Families and staff are asked at drop off if they have had contact with anyone who has had a confirmed case of the Coronavirus or is currently awaiting test results in the last 14 days.

 - If the answer is yes, the youth is unable to attend and the staff is unable to return to work until after the quarantine period has elapsed

 - We will continue to require Youth & Staff to wash their hands upon arrival at the club and will wash thoroughly before eating meals or snacks and through the day.

 - If a club experiences a confirmed case of Coronavirus of either a staff member or one of our youth, the Club will close down for at least two days to allow for the disinfection of all surfaces within the Club.

 - All drop/offs and pickups occur outside the Club.

 - We are instituting additional procedures for our summer programs as well.